steadybit/extension-container/README.md

 This requires the following capabilities: SYS_ADMIN, SYS_RESOURCE, SYS_PTRACE, KILL, NET_ADMIN, DAC_OVERRIDE, SETUID,
 SETGID, AUDIT_WRITE.
 The needed binaries are included in the extension container image.

+### make resources as "do not discover"

+to mark container from discovery you can add the label `LABEL "steadybit.com.discovery-enabled"="false"` to the container Dockerfile.